Waking Up With Dry Eyes

 - Antipsychotic Medications

-If you are taking any of the medications listed above and are experiencing dry eye symptoms, speak with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang to see whether there are alternative treatments less likely to cause dry eye.
+If you are taking any of the medications listed above and are experiencing dry eye symptoms, speak with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang to see whether there are alternative treatments less likely to cause dry eye.

 In the majority of cases, medication-related dry eye symptoms will resolve once the medication is discontinued.
 However, it may take several weeks or months for symptoms to completely disappear.